DavidBennettPIO/ruby-eancom/README.md

     => "UNA:+.?
 'UNB+UNOA:3+1:ZZ+...+ORDERS:D:96A:UN:EAN008..."

 The build method takes an array of ruby classes and creates one UN/EDIFACT message per class.

+### Using your own classes

+You can use your own classes is they respond to the `from_eancom` and `to_eancom` methods.

+Just set the class in the config like so:

+    EANCOM.configure do |config|
+      config.purchase_order_class = MyPurchaseOrder
+    end

+Have a look at the [EANCOM::PurchaseOrder](https://github.com/complistic-gaff/ruby-eancom/blob/master/lib/ruby_eancom/purchase_order.rb) class for an example of how this works.

 ## Contributing